ericdestefano/Virtual-Projects/Windows_NT/Windows_NT_4.0_Workstation_i386/README.md

 ---

-#### Notes on Legacy Hardware Configuration
+### Notes on Legacy Hardware Configuration

 **Why Manually Configure Resources?**
 In the era of Windows NT 4.0, Plug and Play technology was still in its infancy.
 Sound cards like the Sound Blaster 16 relied on 16-bit ISA bus architecture, which did not support automatic resource allocation.
 Users had to manually assign I/O addresses, IRQs, and DMA channels to avoid conflicts.

-**Why No 32-bit Sound Cards Yet?**
-The transition to 32-bit sound cards was delayed due to the dominance of ISA-based hardware and the slower adoption of PCI for sound cards.
-By 1998–2000, PCI-based 32-bit cards became more common, but they required drivers and software tailored for advanced architectures, which Windows NT 4.0 could still handle effectively.